-- (a) the national electricity system - (b) one or more, or all, of the local electricity systems - (c) all of the electricity systems referred to above.
+- (a) the national electricity system - (b) one or more, or all, of the local electricity systems7 - (c) all of the electricity systems referred to above.

-For the purposes of the final electricity Rule, the Commission regards the reference to the "national electricity system" in the NEO to be a reference to item (c) above.
+For the purposes of the final rule, the Commission regards the reference to the "national electricity system" in the NEO to be a reference to item (c) above.